LittleGroove/RUSE-Mod-Manager/README.md

 # RUSE Mod Manager

-CRITICAL: 1.0.166 fails to load and therefore cant be updated from, grab the new exe and you should not have to worry about updating manually after that.
+CRITICAL: 1.0.166 to 1.0.169 fails to load and therefore cant be updated from, grab the new exe and you should not have to worry about updating manually after that.
 I borked the pop up window to update, and the program therefore wouldnt run.

 A Windows app that makes modding **R.U.S.E.** way easier.
 A "mod" is a change you make to the game — like giving a tank more health, or building a new map.